neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 forum, data management forum, project management forum) ... not kidding.

 ### Format

 Cross-team groups of all NeICers (staff, project managers, XT, ... everyone) will work together on the task.
-Communication between groups is possible, but groups will be evalated separately.
+Communication between groups is possible, but groups will be evaluated separately.

 ### Tentative Schedule & Rooms